Male Northern Cardinal perched on a stable concrete bird bath

 Many people try to attract Cardinals by putting up wooden birdhouses.

-The Strategy: Experts note that Cardinals are more likely to nest close to a reliable water source.
-By placing your sturdy bird bath near dense shrubs (like Dogwood or Boxwood), you aren't just offering a drink; you are inviting them to build a home.
+• The Strategy: Experts note that Cardinals are more likely to nest close to a reliable water source.
+By placing your sturdy bird bath about 10 to 15 feet from dense shrubs (like Dogwood or Boxwood), you aren't just offering a drink; you are inviting them to build a home while giving them a quick escape route from predators.

 Pro Tips: Food & Timing